eduardolucioac/groovim/README.md

  * Bug: "GrooVim_GroovyMove()" not working (for *.py files) in insert/visual mode (loss "set virtualedit=all")!
 (PRIORITY) By Questor

+ * ToDo: Create a shortcut to moving between matching braces!
+By Questor

  * ToDo: Create a configuration scheme according to the type of file.
 This scheme must be in the end of ".vimrc" to work properly!
 By Questor

  * ToDo: Using python scripts to substitute functions that use the terminal/shell to improve the operation and ease of maintenance!
 (EXAMINE THIS POSSIBILITY) By Questor